What Is It?

 - Look for the MADE SAFE seal on products, which means they’re made without unsafe titanium dioxide and other ingredients linked to human health and ecosystem harm.

-Revjua Minerals makes many products without titanium dioxide – including all of their MADE SAFE certified bronzers, concealers, and foundations.
+Revjua Minerals makes many products without titanium dioxide – including all of their MADE SAFE certified bronzers and concealers.
 And they’re dedicated to making products that are safer for you and the planet!
 They’re currently the only brand with loose powder cosmetics certified made with safe ingredients.
 Their non-GMO, non-nanoparticle, and gluten-free loose and pressed powders come in many shades, so you can find the best match for your skin tone.
-Find their products here.